 Photo Credits: Benji Allen

-Charlotte Sands: I feel very honored to ever be considered an “it girl” so I will proudly wear that label!
-I think people’s experience and perception of genre is always so different, so I’m never too concerned with what boxes people put me in.
-I think creativity, inspiration, and art should be fluid—it’s supposed to be able to shift and change, as will other people’s opinions.
-All I have control over is making things that I like and that I’m proud of, and I’ve tried to focus on that my entire career.
+The “Alt-Pop It Girl” tag could easily feel reductive, but Sands embraces it with pride.
+“I feel very proud to ever be considered an ‘It Girl’ so I will proudly wear that label!”, she says.
+For her, genre is less a cage than a current.
+“I think people’s experience and perception of genre is always so different, so I’m never too concerned with what boxes people put me in.
+Creativity, inspiration, and art should be fluid – it’s supposed to be able to shift and change, as will other people’s opinions.
+All I have control over is making things that I like and that I’m proud of.”

-Charlotte Sands: I think it was unexpected how much I love it all.
-I could be on the road forever, it’s truly where I thrive and I think that surprises me sometimes.
-I’ve also learned how important it is to stick to some sort of routine.
-Even though everything is changing from day to day and you’re constantly surrounded by people, it’s so important to prioritize your health mentally and physically and to make sure you have moments where you can be alone with your thoughts and check in with yourself.
+Touring has revealed a truth she didn’t expect: she absolutely loves it.
+“I could be on the road forever,” she admits.
+“It’s truly where I thrive and I think that surprises me sometimes.”
+Yet even in the whirlwind she’s learned the necessity of grounding herself.
+“It’s so important to prioritise your health mentally and physically to make sure you have moments where you can be alone with your thoughts and check in with yourself.”

-Charlotte Sands: I think the song “water me down” is probably the most vulnerable one on the album.
-It’s a topic I’ve been trying to write about for a long time and it’s something I’ve experienced a lot throughout my life.
+But the most vulnerable moment arrives with ‘Water me down’.
+“It’s a topic I’ve been trying to write about for a long time and it’s something I’ve experienced a lot throughout my life.
 Being around people who always want you to be smaller or confined in the borders of their expectations.
-Loving you for all the loudness and wildness, and joy but then resenting it because it feels threatening to them and their power over you.
-I’ve always imagined this song with the visuals of people picking flowers because they find them beautiful and they want them to themselves but then slowly the flowers die only because that person wanted their beauty all for themselves.
-And then they do it all over again.
-To love something is to let it grow and this song is about the many, many years my life before I knew that.
+Loving you for all the loudness and wildness, and joy but then resenting it because it feels threatening to them and their power over you.”
+She frames it in a devastating metaphor: “To love something is to let it grow.”

-Charlotte Sands: The goal was to make an album that felt like my entire human experience.
-The highs and the lows, the light and the dark and everything in between.
-I think the overall emotional spine would be that there is power in letting yourself feel all of it.
-We are so lucky to get to experience so much.
+At its core, Satellite is about embracing the full spectrum of the human experience.
+“There is power in letting yourself feel all of it,” she reflects.
+“We are so lucky to get to experience so much.
 It is only when you love something to such an extreme that you care enough to grieve it.
 I wouldn’t trade a single moment I’ve had on this earth.
-I’m so grateful for every second and every emotion.
+I’m so grateful for every second and every emotion.”

-Charlotte Sands: I am so excited for that tour!!
+With a tour alongside Simple Plan imminent, Sands is already looking beyond.
+“I am so excited for that tour!
 I can’t wait to be back in the UK & Europe.
-I can guarantee there will be a lot more shows after that too, and there will always be more new music!
-I hope you all love the album and I can’t wait to sing it with you all!!!
+I can guarantee that there will be a lot more shows after that too, and there will always be more new music!
+I hope you all love the album, and I can’t wait to sing it with you all!”

 SATELLITE OUT NOW.